-2.1.2 Roles of Government, industry, and consumers
+2.1.2.
+Roles of government, industry, and consumers

-The National Competent Authority and relevant agencies can consider the contents of this document and decide how best it will encourage the implementation of these general principles to:
+As outlined in the Pure Food Act 1996 (No. 4 Of 1996) for the Solomon Islands, the Department of Environmental Health and relevant government authorities play a key role in managing food safety.
+The Department of Environmental Health and relevant government authorities can consider the contents of this document and decide how best it will encourage the implementation of these general principles to:

-- Adequately protect consumers from illness or injury caused by poor quality kava; - maintain confidence in internationally traded kava products; and provide health education programs which effectively communicate the principles of kava hygiene to the industry and consumers.
+- Adequately protect consumers from illness or injury caused by poor quality kava; - maintain confidence in internationally traded kava products; and - provide health education programs which effectively communicate the principles of kava hygiene to the industry and consumers.